dgsuma/phising-website-detection/README.md

 4. ECR_REPO

+AWS Setup Instructions:
-## Create ECR repo copy the URI and keep it to ECR_REPO
+## 1. Create ECR repo copy the URI and keep it to ECR_REPO
+.
+Create an ECR repository in AWS Console

+.
+Copy the repository URI

+.
+Use this URI as the value for ECR_REPO
-## Create a IAM user, provide this permission: AdministratorAccess
+## 2. Create a IAM user:
+.
+Create an IAM user in AWS Console

+.
+Attach the AdministratorAccess policy

+.
+Generate access keys for the user

+.
+Use these keys for AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY